 To date, only individuals with mild to moderate hearing loss.
-Due to their compact size, IIC hearing aids do not house sufficient technology to provide an adequate solution to those with more severe levels of hearing loss.
+Due to their compact size, IIC hearing aids do not house sufficient technology to provide an adequate solution to more severe hearing loss levels.

 Additionally, IIC hearing aids have a small, clear post attached to them, designed to assist with insertion and removal.

-These small posts require a significant amount of dexterity to properly seat the unit in your ear canal, which also limits who can use them.
+These small posts require significant dexterity to properly seat the unit in your ear canal, limiting who can use them.

 Today’s hearing aids are already smaller, lighter, and less noticeable than they were a decade ago, which is good news for discretion concerns.

-The first priority of our team at Cornerstone Audiology is to provide you with the highest level of hearing care to meet your specific needs, but we’re happy to accommodate our patients with mild to moderate hearing loss with IIC hearing aids at their request.
+Our team’s first priority at Cornerstone Audiology is to provide you with the highest level of hearing care to meet your specific needs.
+Still, we’re happy to accommodate our patients with mild to moderate hearing loss with IIC hearing aids at their request.